 A few years later, Natalya was ready to see if she could work in beer full-time.
 So she took the plunge and relocated to London.
 She got her start working behind the bar at Mother Kelly’s in Bethnal Green.
 From there, she learned about an opportunity with Belgian brewery Duvel Moortgat and became their UK marketing manager, a role she held for the next three years.

 During her time at Duvel, Natalya committed herself to developing her beer expertise, achieving both her Certified Cicerone and Beer Sommelier accreditations.
-She began teaching at the Beer & Cider Academy and judging at beer competitions.
-Then launched her podcast Beer with Nat to help shine a spotlight on the incredible women in the beer industry she was meeting along the way.
+She began teaching at the Beer & Cider Academy, judging at beer competitions, and launched her podcast Beer with Nat to help shine a spotlight on the incredible women in the beer industry that she was meeting along the way.

-Focusing in on her passion for educating others, Natalya decided to set up her own business, Beer with Nat, centered around training, consultancy, and events.
+Focusing in on her passion for educating others, Natalya decided to set up her own business, Beer with Nat, centered around tastings, training, and consultancy.

 Why beer?
 Natalya calls it her “A. B. See.” philosophy.